 Protecting your income using individual disability income insurance is a smart move.
-It provides monthly benefit payments, like a "paycheck", if you're too sick or hurt to work.
+It provides monthly benefit payments if you're unable to work.
+It's like receiving a "paycheck" when you can't work due to an illness or injury.